Robert is a freelance writer/researcher in the Seattle, WA area. He covers current political, economic, and geopolitical news.

 Can’t We All Just Get Along?

-Back to domestic politics for a moment.
-Following the supposed silencing of Elizabeth Warren during the debate over the Jeff Sessions nomination for attorney general, former Republican presidential candidate, Florida Sen. Marco Rubio, warned the American public that we are on the brink of “becoming a society incapable of having debates.”
+Following the supposed silencing of Elizabeth Warren during a 2017 debate over the Jeff Sessions nomination for attorney general, former Republican presidential candidate, Florida Sen. Marco Rubio, warned the American public that we are on the brink of “becoming a society incapable of having debates.”

 As opposed to debating the merits of a proposal from a politician on the other side of the spectrum, our political leaders immediately jump on the new idea, saying that the reason you proposed it was because “you don't care about poor people, or you only care about rich people, you're this, that or the other,” said Rubio.
 If we continue down this current path, we will be unable to complete the most menial of tasks or solve the simplest of disputes regarding our federal government.